Fazendaaa/TypeR/README.md

   - Also seek to see a way to distribute task execution on multiple machines similar to [Elixir's interactive shell.](https://hexdocs.pm/iex/IEx.html)
   - Dream about ARM, CUDA and RISC V
 - Much more
+- Add support to use DPUs, GPUs and CPUs as a distribuited cache option that handle resources where they are available due to new CLRX standard

 These ideas are "more or less" organized in order of priority, even so it was decided not to order them because it will not necessarily be possible to do them in the proposed order.